Pete Lattimer: Skills and abilities

 Pete has received training from both the Marines and the Secret Service in firearms, personal protection, and investigation.
-Reluctant to rely solely on formal training, he routinely advocates using instinct and intuition; as such, his partners and coworkers note that his natural empathy makes him approachable, which is why many of the people he interviews open up out of a trust in his sincerity.
-As a warehouse agent, he has also displayed extensive esoteric knowledge, including popular culture and astronomy, which proves to be surprisingly helpful on occasion.
+Reluctant to rely solely on formal training, he routinely advocates for using instinct and intuition.
+His partners and coworkers note that his natural empathy makes him approachable, which is why many of the people he interviews trust his sincerity and open up.
+As a warehouse agent, he also displays extensive esoteric knowledge, including popular culture and astronomy.

-Pete's biggest asset is his "vibes"; Pete will often get an intense feeling about a person or situation, either good or bad, which he uses to guide his judgment in the field.
+Pete's biggest asset is his "vibes."
+Pete will often get an intense feeling about a person or situation, which he uses to guide his judgment in the field.
 Throughout the show, various characters posit that this ability may be either heightened intuition, an ability to sense auras, limited clairvoyance, or precognition.
 In the "Pilot" episode, he mentions that the first time he got a bad vibe was right before his father left for work the day he died.
 He feels that he was partly responsible for not telling his father about it and has always paid attention to his vibes since then.
 In "Reset", Myka asks Pete if he had a lot of bad vibes about Helena; Pete admits that he did, but did not voice his opinion since he trusted Myka's judgment.

 The warehouse regents also infer that Pete's unique mix of training, "vibes," and ability to build rapport made him uniquely qualified for working with artifacts and a natural counterbalance to Agent Myka Bering.
-While Myka focused on a dedication to facts and fairness, Pete focuses more on people and the human dimension to artifact recovery.
+While Myka focuses on a dedication to facts and fairness, Pete focuses on people and the human dimension to artifact recovery.
 As such, Pete is intensely loyal to his friends and family, mainly when their safety is at risk.